-- E.7.5.1 The Official Plan does not support the conversion of a legal Tourist Commercial use to a residential use is discouraged.
+- E.7.5.1 The conversion of a legal Tourist Commercial use to a residential use is discouraged.
 Tourism has an important role to the local economy and the conversion of Tourist Commercial uses to residential use can negatively impact the tourism economy. - E.7.5.2 Where the conversion of a Tourist Commercial use is proposed, an amendment to the Official Plan shall be required.
-In support of the amendment, it must be demonstrated that there is a surplus supply of Tourist Commercial land in the Municipality and the subject Neighbourhood over the short and long term in order to justify the conversion. - E.7.5.3 Any conversion shall also demonstrate: - a) The use can be appropriately serviced; - b) Sufficient parking exists (this includes lake access parking where applicable); - c) The use is compatible with surrounding land uses; - d) The use does not negatively impact the semi-wilderness value of the Municipality, where applicable; - e) The use does not negatively impact water quality or the natural environment; - f) Where applicable, shoreline vegetation is maintained or improved; - g) A suitable dock location exists, where applicable; and, - h) Site Plan Control is applied. - E.7.5.4 Consideration of the conversion of part of a lot on which a Tourist Commercial use is located to residential use may be given if it can be demonstrated that the lands to be converted are surplus to the tourist commercial use and it can be demonstrated that the conversion does not negatively impact the abilityintegrity and viability of the existing Tourist Commercial operation and the ability of the remainder of the lot to continue to be used for Tourist Commercial uses.
+In support of the amendment, it must be demonstrated that there is a surplus supply of Tourist Commercial land over the short and long term in order to justify the conversion.

+E.7.5.3 Any conversion shall also demonstrate:

+- a) The use can be appropriately serviced; - b) Sufficient parking exists (this includes lake access parking where applicable); - c) The use is compatible with surrounding land uses; - d) The use does not negatively impact the semi-wilderness value of the Municipality, where applicable; - e) The use does not negatively impact water quality or the natural environment: - f) Where applicable, shoreline vegetation is maintained or improved; - g) A suitable dock location exists, where applicable; and, - h) Site Plan Control is applied. - E.7.5.4 Consideration of the conversion of part of a Tourist Commercial use to residential may be given if it can be demonstrated that the lands to be converted are surplus to the tourist commercial use and it can be demonstrated that the conversion does not negatively impact the ability of the lot to continue to be used for Tourist Commercial uses.

-E.7.6 Conversion of Youth Camps to another Tourist Commercial Uses Use
+E.7.6 Conversion of Youth Camps to another Tourist Commercial Uses